 Candidates for a PhD in Astronomy and Astrophysics should complete one core course in astronomy, at least five electives from a list designated by the department, and one course in another scientific discipline.
 Details follow.

-1. Each student must receive a satisfactory grade (A or B) or pass an oral examination in one core course: Astronomy 200 (Radiative Astrophysics)
+1. Each student must receive a satisfactory grade (B- or higher) or pass an oral examination in one core course: Astronomy 200 (Radiative Astrophysics)

-2. Each student must receive a satisfactory grade in at least five electives chosen from the list below:
+2. Each student must receive a satisfactory grade (B- or higher) in at least five electives chosen from the list below:

 - Astronomy 201: Astrophysical Fluids & Plasmas